joaoalves03/uminho-schedule-tool/README.md

 Should work for any course.

+Can be configured by modifying `config.yml`

 ## TODO:
-- Input for week
-- Export to JSON (and other formats)
+- Export to ICS
-- Config file